 Quad-monitor floor stand

-Desks are wasteful things – they collect junk and waste precious space with their fixed shape and hard-to-move bulkiness.
-Why not just hang some monitors on a stand, and get a nice comfortable chair?
+Desks are wasteful—they collect junk and waste precious space with their fixed shape and hard-to-move bulkiness.
+Why not just hang some monitors on a stand and get a comfortable chair?
 I’ll worry about the keyboard rest another day.

-I do a lot of CAD work as an electronics designer and was feeling that even a dual-monitor setup was just not quite good enough.
-Couple that with some annoying repetitive strain injuries that I’ve been collecting over the years, and I decided that ditching the desk might be helpful too.
+I do a lot of CAD work as an electronics designer and felt that even a dual-monitor setup was just not quite good enough.
+Couple that with some annoying repetitive strain injuries that I’ve been collecting over the years, and I decided that ditching the desk might be helpful, too.

 The Plan

-Attach the top part of a quad-monitor mount onto a strong metal tube, long enough to reach the floor, and then fix that solidly into a big, heavy mass, so It can’t fall over.
+Attach the top part of a quad-monitor mount to a strong metal tube long enough to reach the floor, and then fix that solidly into a big, heavy mass so it can’t fall over.

 I didn’t have a monitor mount, so I needed to buy that bit new.
 I chose something from Amazon that looked solid enough.